A recent EIB poll showed a majority (62%) of Europeans favour banning short haul flights. If only it were that simple to reduce emissions.

 - Other real-world sources are available on the internet, but broadly speaking you will find your car’s L/100km or MPG on the dashboard trip computer.

-- Yes, if only one person travelled the entire flight emissions would be 853.6kg but that’s not the reality; cars have an average load factor of 1.5 people (30%) and airlines over 90% or 72 seats x 90% = 65 PAX (or 43 PAX at 60% load factor).
+- Yes, if only one person travelled then the entire flight emissions would be 853.6kg but that’s not the reality.
+Cars have an average load factor of 1.5 people (30%) and airlines over 90% or 72 seats x 90% = 65 PAX (or 43 PAX at 60% load factor).

-Yes, its too simplistic to show point to point when we often travel via other locations, but it helps to make the point clearer, a more detailed Dublin-Tralee journey example below.
+Yes, it’s too simplistic to show point to point when we often travel via other locations, but it helps to make the point clearer.
+See a more detailed Dublin-Tralee example below.

-So my key point was to be careful what you wish for when banning short haul flights, if all passengers chose to travel alone by car instead (as I would for work) the unintended consequence would be more emissions, not to mention increased driver fatigue and accidents.
+So my key point was to be careful what you wish for when banning short haul flights.
+If all passengers chose to travel alone by car instead (as I would for work) the unintended consequence would be more emissions, not to mention issues like increased driver fatigue resulting in accidents.

-Total emissions from round trip flight is 853.6kg vs lets say (at default 60% load factor) 43 sole occupancy car journeys at an economical 1,942kg CO2e.
+Total emissions from a round trip flight is 853.6kg vs. let’s say (at default 60% load factor) 43 sole occupancy car journeys at an economical 1,942kg CO2e.

 Flygskam (shame) vs SUVskam

 The IEA recently published a blog “Growing preference for SUVs challenges emissions reductions in passenger car market”